 Job descriptions and roles in data analytics and BI can be notoriously vague; there’s a lot of disagreement about what different positions do.
-In a soon-to-be-published post, we’ll share a deep dive into the different types of roles you’ll want to consider when building out your data team and how to build your team efficiently for maximum impact.
+For a deeper dive into the different types of roles you’ll want to consider when building out your data team and how to build your team efficiently for maximum impact, check out this resource.

 5. Determine the best data deployment model

 Be sure to spend some time thinking critically about this one, because how you approach deployment sets the stage for the entire data analytics and business intelligence function: